 Depletion Type - This is equivalent to a “Normally closed” switch.
 The device is normally ON at zero gate-source voltage.
 It can be used as load resistors in logic circuits

 Enhancement Type – This is equivalent to a “Normally Open” switch.
-The transistor requires a Gate Source voltage (Vgs) to switch the device “ON”.
+The transistor requires a Gate Source voltage (VGS) to switch the device “ON”.
 They will only conduct if a voltage greater than the threshold voltage (VT) is applied at the gate terminal.
 The device is normally OFF at zero gate-source voltage.

 MOSFET mainly have 4 terminals: Gate, Source, Drain and Body.
 The region between the drain and source connections represents the semi-conductive channel.
 The channel width W and length L of individual transistor vary greatly, depending on circuit design need.
 The centre part of the structure is covered by an insulator/oxide.
 The body interface to the oxide is often called the surface.